douglasb/awake-template/content/posts/upranger.md

 # UpRanger | 250.00 Shipped
 ### This is an awesome pack for PRS

 I found that I'm an old school and prefer a one chamber pack which seems to be personal preferece.
 This is perfect for those who like to run highly organzied and it's very customizable with the added removable side pouches.
+I used it once in a PRS match.

 Prices listed are fair and final and I'm not interested in negotiating so if you're wanting to haggle don't reach out and waste your time and mine.